New Testament Survey - Course Introduction

 Each module has a review quiz to review and test the student's understanding and retention of the course material.
 Most of the questions come from the video Lectures, but the required textbook reading is also fair game for the review quizzes.
 The questions are objective type questions and are automatically graded.
 The quiz questions are randomly generated from a larger bank of questions, so that the quiz is different each time.
 Therefore, the student may profitably take the quiz more than once to see more questions.

 And each module has a list of discussion type questions which concentrate on thematic issues and application of course material.
 If the student is working through this course as an individual, these questions can be used for personal reflection and meditation.
-If the course is taken in a group setting, these questions are appropriate for group discussion, or possibly for essay questions on an exam, if the course leader chooses.
+If the course is taken in a group setting, these questions are appropriate for group discussion, or possibly for essay questions on an exam, if the group leader chooses.

 Course Activities